Board of Taxation Review

 About the Board of Taxation Review

-The Board of Taxation Review meets to informally hear and decide disputes between taxpayers and the tax assessor as an alternative to filing a formal appeal with the Hawaii Tax Appeals Court.
+The Board meets to informally hear and decide disputes between taxpayers and the tax assessor as an alternative to filing a formal appeal with the Hawaii Tax Appeal Court.
 The Board is empowered to hear cases on a broad range of issues except for matters involving the United States Constitution or the laws of the United States.
-Because of the informal nature of the hearings, taxpayers often make their arguments to the Boards without having an attorney.
-Additionally, no transcripts of the proceedings are made, and the decisions are not published.
+Because of the informal nature of the hearings, taxpayers often make their arguments to the Board without having an attorney.

-Either the taxpayer or the Department may appeal a Board of Review decision to the Tax Appeals Court.
-However, if the taxpayer is appealing an adverse decision of the Board of Taxation Review, then the taxpayer must pay the assessed tax, penalty, and interest before filing the appeal.
-Appeals to and from the Board of Taxation Review are made pursuant to HRS chapter 232.
+Either the taxpayer or the Department may appeal a Board decision to the Tax Appeal Court.
+However, if the taxpayer is appealing an adverse decision of the Board, then the taxpayer must pay the assessed tax, penalty, and interest before filing the appeal.
+Appeals to and from the Board are made pursuant to HRS chapter 232.

 Board of Taxation Review Videos

 |September 17, 2021, 11:00 AM||September 17, 2021 VIDEO

 September 17, 2021 minutes DRAFT

 Board of Taxation Review – Notice and Testimony